Michael-zip/Phasmophobia-Ghost-Guide/README.md

 - **Sanity**: No specific rules.

 ### Strengths and Weaknesses
 - **Strengths**: Highly active, performs more events than any other ghost type.
-Extremely fast blinking (0.1-0.5 seconds).
+Extremely fast blinking (0.1-0.5 seconds) Basically is visible all the time due to its blinking.
 - **Weaknesses**: Cannot perform "air ball" ghost events.

 ### Interactions